 Location.
 41° 2.251′ N, 73° 54.964′ W. Marker is in Sparkill, New York, in Rockland County.
 Marker is on Bridge Street, in the median.
 Touch for map.
 Marker is in this post office area: Sparkill NY 10976, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Last Stop U.S.A. (about 300 feet away, measured in a direct line); Sneden House (about 600 feet away); Bogertown (approx. ¼ mile away); Roll of Honor (approx. ¼ mile away); John G. Bell (approx. 0.6 miles away); Gravesite of General John Charles Frémont (approx. 0.7 miles away); St. Charles A.M.E.
-Zion Church (approx. ¾ mile away); John Charles Fremont (approx. ¾ mile away).
-Touch for a list and map of all markers in Sparkill.
+Last Stop U.S.A. (about 300 feet away, measured in a direct line); Sneden House (about 600 feet away); Bogertown (approx. ¼ mile away); Roll of Honor (approx. ¼ mile away); The Flywheel: A Monument to Piermont's Industrial Past (approx. 0.3 miles away); Piermont Station (approx. 0.3 miles away); John G. Bell (approx. 0.6 miles away); Gravesite of General John Charles Frémont (approx. 0.7 miles away).

 3. Bridge Street Bridge Over The Sparkill Creek Marker

 Credits.
 This page was last revised on August 6, 2016.
 It was originally submitted on August 3, 2016, by Clare Sheridan of Tappan, New York.
 This page has been viewed 301 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on August 3, 2016, by Clare Sheridan of Tappan, New York. • Bill Pfingsten was the editor who published this page.